HOW TO MANAGE TECHNICAL DEBT?

 Technical debt isn’t something that can be effectively dealt with once and for all.
 Based on our experience, we suggest five ways to manage tech debt:

 Refactoring is a systematic process of optimizing code and improving the internal structure without creating new functionality.
 In other words, refactoring is transforming a mess into a clean code without altering its external behavior.

 Refactoring doesn’t mean adding new functionality, rewriting code, or fixing bugs.
-Refactoring aims to transform dirty code to reduce the overall technical debt and make your code more efficient and maintainable.
+Refactoring transforms dirty code to reduce the overall technical debt and make your code more efficient and maintainable.

-Technical debt in software engineering is difficult to measure - there’s no single metric to do it.
+Technical debt in software development architecture is difficult to measure - there’s no single metric to do it.
 It would help if you created metrics that make it easy to track technical debt.
 These metrics are specific to each project.
 We suggest tracking the impact of technical debt using business metrics, namely:

 - Cycle time: the length of time it takes to finish the task.
 The average cycle time shows how your developers perform from the first commit to the finish line.

 - Your current situation: use tools such as SonarQube and Coverity to measure the current state of your software technical debt and technical debt ratio (TDR).
 The TDR is a proportion between the price you pay to fix a software system (remediation cost) to the price you pay to assemble a new one (development cost).
 High TDR scores mean that software is in a deplorable state of quality.

 - Developer happiness: let’s be frank, if your developers are increasingly annoyed while working on a project, this could mean that there’s higher-tech debt in the system.